farhanazmiCS/whisper-fine-tuning/README.md

 #### 3.3 Enter Hugging Face Credentials

 You will be prompted to enter the Hugging Face credentials to gain access to the model.
-Consult Farhan for details.
+Consult @farhanazmiCS for details.

 ### Step 4: Use the API